Yvoire: Geography

 Located at the tip of the Leman peninsula (presqu'île de Léman), Yvoire delimits the two main parts of Lake Geneva, the "petit lac" and the "grand lac".

 Features

 The town is well known for its medieval buildings and summer floral displays, as well as the Jardin des Cinq Sens, a garden in the center of the town.
-It is called one of the "most beautiful villages of France".
+It is a member of Les Plus Beaux Villages de France (The Most Beautiful Villages of France) Association.

 History

 The town was fortified by Amadeus V in the 14th century.
 It soon gained a strategic military importance and the inhabitants were given tax privileges.